eliasnogueira/public-speaking/README.md

 # Elias Event Calendar, Initiatives and Activities

-The objective of this repo is to consolidate in a single place all my participations at conferences, meetups, community activities and events in general.
+The objective of this repo is to consolidate in a single place all my participation at conferences, meetups, community activities and events in general.

 The events are organized in reverse chronological order.